Graphons arising from graphs definable over finite fields: Expander difference polynomials

 be a morphism of difference schemes over $S$.
-Then at least one of the following statements hold. \begin{enumerate} \item The morphism $f$ is related through finite-to-finite correspondences to the additive or multiplicative group law in a way described in \ref{alg-constraint}. \item The morphism $f$ is related through finite-to-finite correspondences to the addition law on an elliptic curve in a way described in \ref{alg-constraint}. \item The morphism $f$ is a moderate asymmetric expander. \end{enumerate} \end{corollary}
+Then at least one of the following statements hold. \begin{enumerate} \item The morphism $f$ corresponds to the additive or multiplicative group law in a way described in \ref{alg-constraint}. \item The morphism $f$ corresponds to the addition law on an elliptic curve in a way described in \ref{alg-constraint}. \item The morphism $f$ is a moderate asymmetric expander over a $\sigma$-localisation of $S$. \end{enumerate} \end{remark}

-The above result is obtained by using rather general group configuration/reconstruction techniques in model theory.
-Using more specific methods of difference algebraic geometry, we aim to establish a more direct statement of the algebraic constraint conditions and relate the morphism $f$ in the non-dominant case to a \emph{difference algebraic subgroup} of either the additive group, the multiplicative group, or an elliptic curve.
-It may be possible to eliminate the elliptic curve case (2) in the above corollary.